 From there, it’s time to add some funds to your sportsbook wallet and select a wager.
 Deposit options will likely include debit cards and bank transfers, while the upcoming college basketball games you can bet on will appear on the list of sports available.
 The games will appear in the main betting lobby.
 Once you find the game you want to bet on, click on the odds for your choice.
 It’ll transfer to the betting slip, where you just have to add in your bet amount, verify that all is well and click “Submit” to make it official.

 The NCAA Division I Men’s Basketball Committee sets the field for March Madness.
-There are 32 automatic qualifiers — teams that win their conference — and 36 at-large teams for 68 clubs.
+There are 32 automatic qualifiers — teams that win their conference tournaments — and 36 at-large teams for 68 clubs.
 The schedule is laid out in bracket format.

 Local pools with friends and coworkers are a popular option, but you can also find plenty online.
 For the online contests, some are free, while others require an entry fee.
 The free contests may offer big prize pools, but the chances of winning are slim.
 That’s because they attract legions of contestants, so you’ll have to do well to make any kind of noise.
 The typical contest requires users to fill out the bracket in its entirety.
 You get points, depending on how many picks you get right.

-Bracket competitions can be lots of fun and potentially lucrative if the stars line up right.
+Bracket competitions can be lots of fun and potentially lucrative if the stars line upright.
 However, they’re also tough to win.
 You may end up finding better luck wagering on single games throughout the tournament.
 We’ll explain how that works in a bit.

 From the opening game straight through to the national title tilt, you’ll have plenty of betting options to explore during March Madness.
 Sportsbooks will post odds for each game for your consideration.
 When you scroll through the upcoming slate of games, you’ll see individual listings like this: